 This third, more abstract and chilling form of fright, ‘terror’, is the feeling that readers of The Hole will experience more than once as they read Pyun’s novel.
 While there is nothing supernatural novel, there is certainly a consistent and foreboding sense of absolute terror.

 Korean horror films have become increasingly popular in recent years (My own favourites so far being The Wailing and A Tale of Two Sisters) and The Hole shows us that Korean writing may be heading the same way.

 The protagonist and narrator of The Hole is the adorably-named Oghi, whom we learn about in two forms:

-Oghi is presented as a successful professor and academic in a marriage falling apart, providing the disparity between Oghi’s successes and his wife’s failures which cause an uncomfortable rift between them:
+In flashbacks where Oghi is presented as a successful professor and academic in a marriage falling apart.
+This provides the disparity between Oghi’s successes and his wife’s failures which cause an uncomfortable rift between them: